-If you have any questions or need clarification, please call the Church Office to speak to Pastor Stef Mitrano in the Children’s Ministry.
+If you have any questions or need clarification, please contact the Church Office at (310) 352-3333.

 If you have read and understood this information and would like to continue to have your child dedicated, you may pick up a Baby Dedication application form either at the Welcome Center on Thursdays and Sundays during main services or at the Church Office during business hours.

 When completed, please turn in your application at the Church Office.